Yandex Salario Ingeniero de Software Backend en Greater Minsk | BYN 43.4K-BYN 209K+ | Levels.fyi

-La compensación de Ingeniero de Software Backend in Greater Minsk en Yandex va desde BYN 43.4K por year para G14 hasta BYN 209K por year para G17.
-El paquete de compensación year mediano in Greater Minsk totaliza BYN 94K.
+La compensación de Ingeniero de Software Backend in Greater Minsk en Yandex varía de BYN 43.4K por year para G14 a BYN 209K por year para G17.
+El paquete de compensación mediano year in Greater Minsk totaliza BYN 94K.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel